Agrochemical Fate & Exposure Modeling

 Some of the many topics we address in our agrochemical fate and exposure modeling include the following:

-- Screening level ecological and drinking water exposure for US EPA, Canada PMRA, and the European Union: We apply established regulatory aquatic exposure models (PWC, SWCC, PRZM, VVWM, PRZM-GW, MACRO, PEARL, PELMO, FOCUS-PRZM, TOXSWA) to make exposure predictions in surface and groundwater used in pesticide registration and re-registration risk assessments.
+- Screening level ecological and drinking water exposure for US EPA, Canada PMRA, and the European Union: We apply established regulatory aquatic exposure models (PWC, SWCC, PRZM, VVWM, PRZM-GW, PFAM, MACRO, PEARL, PELMO, FOCUS-PRZM, TOXSWA) to make exposure predictions in surface and groundwater used in pesticide registration and re-registration risk assessments.
 Our many years of experience working with these models has enabled us to develop processes that ensure the quality of model inputs and outputs is maintained and that also allow us to efficiently conduct assessments requiring significant numbers of modeled scenarios.

 - Higher tier application of regulatory models and refined exposure models (LEACHP, RZWQM, VFSMOD,AGRO, SWAT, and WARP) to perform: